Hanumasagara: History

 Post the usual rituals a temple is built for the devotees to visit.
-Land was donated to every family involved in managing the temples day-to-day activities to ensure continuous service to Lord Vankateshwara.
+Land was donated to every family involved in managing the temples day-to-day activities to ensure continuous service to Lard Vankateshwara.
 Land was donated to wood cutter, water suppliers, pujaris, cleaners, cooks, painters, etc; thus ensuring families get income and the service to Lord Venkateshwara is done without interruption.
 Devotees who cannot go to Tirupati, visit this place.
 Presently a Trust is created to manage the temple by the 7th generation of Sri Venkappayya Desai.